spthm/glio/README.md

 Each block data (`field` above) is a list, with each index `i` corresponding to that block's particle data for Gadget particle type `i`.
-When reading from file, if a block contains no data for a particle type `i`, an empty numpy.ndarray is set for that particle type in the list; if a particle type is not valid for the block, `None` is set.
+When reading from file, if a block contains no data for a particle type `i`, an empty `numpy.ndarray` is set for that particle type in the list; if a particle type is not valid for the block, `None` is set.

 For convenience, particle types may be aliased to readable attribute names.
-A `dict` mapping the available attributes to their corresponding particle type indices is are availabe as the `s.ptype_aliases` attribute.
+A `dict` mapping the available attributes to their corresponding particle type indices is are availabe as `s.ptype_aliases`.

 For example, for a `GadgetSnapshot`,